77. What are employers looking for in assessment tests during the recruitment process?Apr 12, 2021

 Although the goal is to provide a more objective lens in the recruitment and selection process, there are concerns about some of the assessments used.

 However, unfortunately, many flawed tests are used in recruitment, including tests used for the wrong purposes and tests designed with inherent biases.
-Furthermore, HR professionals are not doing sufficient due diligence in how they apply tests.
+Furthermore, HR professionals are not doing sufficient due diligence in applying tests.
 For example, suppose a test has been developed in the US for the American market.
 In that case, it's crucial to ensure you do cross-cultural equivalence testing before using it in a different country, ensuring that it's valid within that population group.
 And this is often not done by the test publishers.

 "I would always advise candidates to practice ability tests," says James.
-"Many companies will use three types of ability tests: verbal reasoning, numerical reasoning, and critical thinking.
+"Many companies will use three ability tests: verbal reasoning, numerical reasoning, and critical thinking.
 You can and should practice for all of those."

 Personality tests are trying to understand who you are at your best: